ucb-eecs251b/sp22-labs/lab1/spec.md

 Thankfully, Chipyard has some great documentation, which can be found [here](https://chipyard.readthedocs.io/en/latest/).
 You can find most of these in the `chipyard/generators/` directory.
-All of these modules are built as generators (a core driving point of using Chisel), which means that each piece is parameterized and can be fit together with some of the functionality in Rocket Chip (check out TileLinnk and Diplomacy references in the Chipyard documentation).
+All of these modules are built as generators (a core driving point of using Chisel), which means that each piece is parameterized and can be fit together with some of the functionality in Rocket Chip (check out TileLink and Diplomacy references in the Chipyard documentation).
 You can find the Chipyard specific code and its configs in `chipyard/generators/chipyard/src/main/scala/config/`.
 You can look at examples of how your own Chisel modules or verilog black-box modules can be integrated into a Rocket Chip-based SoC in `chipyard/generators/chipyard/src/main/scala/example/`.
 Generally, an accelerator block